Eino: Overview

 compiledGraph.Invoke(ctx, input, WithCallbacks(handler))

-or you could easily assign options to different nodes:
+And similarly, you can assign options to different nodes with precision:

 // assign to All nodes